nushell/nushell.github.io/book/commands/skip.md

 title: skip
 categories: |
   filters
-version: 0.70.0
+version: 0.71.0
 filters: |
-  Skip the first n elements of the input.
+  Skip the first several rows of the input.
+Counterpart of 'drop'.
+Opposite of 'first'.
 usage: |
-  Skip the first n elements of the input.
+  Skip the first several rows of the input.
+Counterpart of 'drop'.
+Opposite of 'first'.
 ---

 # <code>{{ $frontmatter.title }}</code> for filters